saltstack/salt-enhancement-proposals/0000-py-version-support.md

 ---
 Apple does not clearly state when their operating systems become End of Life, but they do always support the three latest versions of OSX.
-We can estimate these End of Life on some of the operating systems based on when the latest ones released.
-The dates included in the table below are not confirmed by Apple and are estimates to help determine how this policy will affect macosx.
+We can estimate these End of Life on some of the operating systems based on when the latest one is released.
+The dates included in the table below are not confirmed by Apple and are estimates to help determine how this policy will affect macOS.

 |     OS     |    End of Life      | Default Python |
 |------------|---------------------|----------------|